ismip/ismip7-antarctic-ocean-forcing/docs/dev/packages/vert.md

 - `[vert_interp]`
   - `threshold` (float): minimum valid-source fraction to allow renormalization; values below are treated as invalid (NaN).
+  - Used by both the linear interpolator and the conservative resampler.

 - `[ismip_grid]` (shared with {py:mod}`i7aof.grid.ismip`)
   - `dz`, `dz_extrap` define the vertical coordinates written to the ISMIP